yassouali/fast.ai_notes/cutting_edge_DL/lecture11.md

 learn.fit(lr, 1, cycle_len=12, use_clr=(20,10))
 ```

-And we can then test our model, but simply passing some examples from the validation set and then taking the argmax of the predictions, and converting the index to a string, and the print the results until we encouter an `_eos_` token, we print the source language, the prediction and the ground truth.
+And we can then test our model, but simply passing some examples from the validation set and then taking the argmax of the predictions, and converting the index to a string, and the print the results until we encounter an `_eos_` token, we print the source language, the prediction and the ground truth.

 ```python
 x,y = next(iter(val_dl))